Nelbert442/dero-golang-pool/README.md

 		]
 	},

-	"frontend": {
+	"api": {
-		"enabled": true,            // Set frontend enabled to true, self-hosted frontend, or false, not hosted "listen": "0.0.0.0:8082",   // Set bind address and port for frontend "login": "admin",           // Set login username for frontend "password": "",             // Set password for frontend "hideIP": false             // Set hideIP on whether or not to show miner IPs on the frontend or not },
+		"enabled": true,            // Set api enabled to true, self-hosted api, or false, not hosted "listen": "0.0.0.0:8082",   // Set bind address and port for api "login": "admin",           // Set login username for api "password": "",             // Set password for api "hideIP": false             // Set hideIP on whether or not to show miner IPs on the api or not "estimationWindow": "27s",	// Defines estimation window of a block being mined.
+Usually set to 'average' block speed "luckWindow": "24h",		// Used for block stats "largeLuckWindow": "72h",	// Used for block stats

-	"upstreamCheckInterval": "5s",  // How often to poll upstream (daemon) for successful connections

-	"upstream": [
-		{
-			"enabled": true,        // Set daemon enabled to true, utilized, or false, not utilized "name": "Derod",        // Set name for daemon connection "host": "127.0.0.1",    // Set address to reach daemon "port": 30306,          // Set port to append to host "timeout": "10s"        // Set timeout value of daemon connections },
-		{
-			"enabled": false,
-			"name": "Remote Derod",
-			"host": "derodaemon.nelbert442.com",
-			"port": 20206,
-			"timeout": "10s"
-		}
-	],
+	},

 	"redis": {
 		"enabled": true,            // Set redis enabled to true, utilized, or false, not utilized